ellysh/bash-programming-from-scratch/manuscript/BashScripting/functions.md

 }
 ```

 We have declared the `_result_variable` variable using the `local` keyword.
-Therefore, it becomes a local variable.
-You can read and write its value in `code_to_error` and any other functions that it calls.
+Therefore, it becomes the local variable.
+You can read and write its value inside `code_to_error` and any other function that it calls.

-Bash limits a local variable's scope by the execution time of the function where it is declared.
+Bash limits a local variable scope by the execution time of the function where it is declared.
 Such a scope is called [**dynamic**](https://en.wikipedia.org/wiki/Scope_(computer_science)#Lexical_scope_vs._dynamic_scope_2).
-Modern languages prefer to use **lexical** scope.
-There the variable is available in the function's body only.
+Modern languages tend to use **lexical** scope.
+There the variable is available in the function body only.
 If you have nested calls, the variable is not available in the called functions.

-Local variables do not come into the global scope.
-This ensures that no function will overwrite them by accident.
+A local variable does not come to the global scope.
+It guarantees that no function will overwrite it by accident.

 {caption: "Exercise 3-14.
 Variable scope", format: text, line-numbers: false}
 ```
-What text will the script in Listing 3-37 print to the console when it executes?
+What text does the script in Listing 3-37 print to the console when it executes?
 ```

 {caption: "Listing 3-37.
 The script for testing the variable scope", line-numbers: true, format: Bash}
 ![`quiz-variable-scope.sh`](code/BashScripting/quiz-variable-scope.sh)

 Careless handling of local variables leads to errors.
 They happen because a local variable hides a global variable with the same name.
-Let's look at an example.

-Suppose you write a function to handle a file.
-For example, it calls the `grep` utility to look for a pattern in the file.
-The function looks like this:
+An example will demonstrate the problem.
+Suppose that you write a function for processing a file.
+It calls the `grep` utility to look for a pattern in the file contents.
+The function looks this way:
 {line-numbers: true, format: Bash}
 ```
 check_license()